 }

-externaPropertyFile object
+externalPropertyFileReference object

 General

-An externalPropertyFile object contains information that enables a SARIF consumer to locate the external property file (see §3.13.2) that contains the value of an external property.
+An externalPropertyFileReference object contains information that enables a SARIF consumer to locate the external property file (see §3.13.2) that contains the value of an externalized property.

-fileLocation property
+location property

-An externalPropertyFile object SHALL contain a property named fileLocation whose value is a fileLocation object (§3.4) that specifies the location of the external property file.
+Depending on the circumstances, an externalPropertyFileReference object either SHALL or MAY contain a property named location whose value is a fileLocation object (§3.4) that specifies the location of the externalized properties.

-If the fileLocation object’s uri property (§3.4.3) specifies a relative reference and its uriBaseId property (§3.4.4) is absent, then uri SHALL be interpreted relative to the location of the root file.
+If the externalized properties are persisted in a separate file, location SHALL be present.
+In that case, if the fileLocation object’s uri property (§3.4.3) specifies a relative reference and its uriBaseId property (§3.4.4) is absent, then uri SHALL be interpreted relative to the location of the root file.

+Otherwise (that is, if the externalized properties are persisted as an element of the array-valued sarifLog.inlineExternalProperties property (§3.12.5), then location MAY be present.
+If location is present, then its uri property SHALL be an absolute URI using the sarif scheme (§3.10.3), and its uriBaseId property SHALL be absent.
+If location is absent, then a SARIF consumer that needs to locate the externalized properties SHALL do so using the guid property (§3.14.3).

-instanceGuid property
+guid property

-An externalPropertyFile object SHALL contain a property named instanceGuid whose value is a GUID-valued string (§3.5.3) which provides a unique, stable identifier for the external property file.
+An externalPropertyFileReference object SHALL contain a property named guid whose value is a GUID-valued string (§3.5.3) which provides a unique, stable identifier for the external property file.

 itemCount property

-If an externalPropertyFile object specifies an external property file that contains all or a portion of an array-valued property, it MAY contain a property named itemCount whose value is an integer greater than or equal to 1 that specifies the number of items in the externalized property array in that file.
-If the externalPropertyFile object specifies an external property file that contains an object-valued property, itemCount SHALL be absent.
+If an externalPropertyFileReference object specifies an external property file that contains all or a portion of an array-valued property, it MAY contain a property named itemCount whose value is an integer greater than or equal to 1 that specifies the number of items in the externalized property array in that file.
+If the externalPropertyFileReference object specifies an external property file that contains an object-valued property, itemCount SHALL be absent.

 NOTE: This information is useful to a SARIF consumer that needs to locate the item at a specified array index in an externalized array-valued property.
 Without this information, the consumer would have to open in turn each external property file belonging to that property, counting the number of array elements in each, until it reached the file containing the desired element.